Academic and study support

-The friendly staff at the Student Learning Centre can assist with any aspect of your academic work - reading, essays, taking notes, giving oral presentations, writing assignments, interpreting feedback comments, and interpreting the culture and expectations of academic study.
+The friendly Learning Advisors team can assist with any aspect of your academic work - reading, essays, taking notes, giving oral presentations, writing assignments, interpreting feedback comments, and interpreting the culture and expectations of academic study.

-The AUT Student Centre provides information on applications and admission, fees and invoices, academic records, general enrolment, graduation, accommodation, orientation and student services.
+The AUT Student Hub is the one place to go for help.
+The Student Hub Advisors provide information on applications and admission, fees and invoices, academic records, general enrolment, graduation, accommodation, orientation and student services.

-Student Mentors are trained to give advice based on their experiences as senior students, provide information about how the University’s systems work and refer students to relevant and useful resources and support services within AUT.
+Student ambassadors are trained to give advice based on their experiences as senior students, provide information about how the university’s systems work and refer students to relevant and useful resources and support services within AUT.